-The CNPA Landscape Character Assessment considers Blair Atholl as part of a wider area covering Glen Garry: Lower Glen and Blair Atholl.
+- 18.9 The CNPA Landscape Character

+Assessment considers Blair Atholl as part

+of a wider area covering Glen Garry:

+Lower Glen and Blair Atholl.

+- 18.10 Development proposals must consider the possible impact on:

+- the landscape character

-- The landscape character. - The landscape experience.
+- the landscape experience

-- The relationship with adjacent character areas. - An assessment of the distinctiveness of the area.
+- the relationship with adjacent character areas

+- an assessment of the distinctiveness of the area

-The Cairngorms Landscape Toolkit provides information on the landscape priorities and opportunities which development should contribute to delivering.
+- 18.11 The Cairngorms Landscape Toolkit provides information on the landscape priorities and opportunities which development should contribute to delivering.

-The conservation area of Blair Atholl recognises the special character of the planned village which grew in the 19th century around the original village core.
+18.12 The conservation area of Blair Atholl recognises the special character of the planned village which grew in the 19th century around the original village core.
 The core of the village is a planned linear development along the main road flanking the southern boundary wall of the Blair Castle grounds.
 The grouping of listed parish church and school, drill hall, cottages and Atholl Arms hotel create a single-aspect high street facing north towards the listed estate wall, gates and lodges and the 1920s War memorial with the designated landscape of the castle grounds beyond.
-All new development must take account of the designation of the conservation area, and reflect the special characteristics highlighted in the conservation area appraisal (http://www.pkc.gov.uk/Planning+and+the+envir onment/Conservation/Conservation+-+buildings+and+areas/Conservation+areas/Blair +Atholl+Conservation+Area.htm )
+All new development must take account of the designation of the conservation area, and reflect the special characteristics highlighted in the conservation area appraisal

+(www.pkc.gov.uk).

-The village also contains a number of listed buildings and archaeological remains.
+18.13 The village also contains a number of listed buildings and archaeological remains.
 All listed buildings and structures, archaeological remains and sites, and features which are notable for their local cultural heritage will be protected and enhanced.

-In Blair Atholl, developer contributions will be required towards infrastructure works which are reasonably related to the development of the site.
+- 18.14 In Blair Atholl, developer contributions will be required towards infrastructure works which are reasonably related to the development of the site.
 This will include:

+- education provision

-- Education provision - Library facilities
+- library facilities

-- Healthcare provision
+- healthcare provision

-- Recycling provision
+- recycling provision

-- Roads infrastructure related to the proposed new development
+- roads infrastructure related to the proposed new development

-- Travel improvements
+- travel improvements

-- Community facilities
+- community facilities

-- Open space
+- open space

-- Strategic landscaping
+- strategic landscaping

-- Connection to the path network
+- connection to the path network

-- Natural heritage
+- natural heritage

-- Affordable housing provision
+- affordable housing provision

-There are areas of Blair Atholl at risk from flooding (1:200 year event).
-Within those areas that are at risk from flooding, a flood risk assessment may be required to accompany any further development proposals.

-Connection to the public sewer will be required of all new development.
+- 18.15 There are areas of Blair Atholl at risk from flooding (1:200 year event).
+Within those areas that are at risk from flooding, a flood risk assessment may be required to accompany any further development proposals. - 18.16 Connection to the public sewer will be required of all new development.

 However, an interim solution may be acceptable where this accords with the Resources policy.
-Scottish Water should be contacted at an early stage in relation to water and waste water supplies.

-All developments must also demonstrate how appropriate Sustainable Drainage Systems (SUDS) will be incorporated.
+Scottish Water should be contacted at an early stage in relation to water and waste water supplies. - 18.17 All developments must also demonstrate how appropriate Sustainable Drainage Systems (SUDS) will be incorporated.

-Linkages and connections between existing and proposed development within Blair Atholl should be provided.
+- 18.18 Linkages and connections between existing and proposed development within Blair Atholl should be provided.
 This includes linking into existing core paths and the wider path network.
-Development proposals should specify these links to ensure new development is both walkable and well connected into the existing village.

-Development must also ensure no adverse impact on the safe crossing of the railway.
+Development proposals should specify these links to ensure new development is both walkable and well connected into the existing village. - 18.19 Development must also ensure no adverse impact on the safe crossing of the railway.
 This includes vehicular and pedestrian links.

-No housing allocations are identified in Blair Atholl.
+Options for development in Blair Atholl are constrained because of the flood risk posed by the various water courses running through the village.
+As a result no housing allocations are identified.
 However, infill and windfall housing which supports the needs of the community and meets the objectives for the village will be supported.

-EDI: This existing business site has consent for additional capacity and provides an important economic focus within the village.
+ED1: This existing business site has consent for additional capacity and provides an important economic focus within the village.
 New development should complement the existing operations within the site.